umutseven92/LaFontaine/README.md

 -t, --title | What to put on the title card in the end of the trailer | False -d, --downscale | Which width to downscale the resolution to<sup>2</sup>| False -cd, --cuda | Enable CUDA support | False
+-sp, --spoiler | Parse only the first half of the movie to avoid spoilers | False

 <sup>1</sup>: If this option is not given, subtitle features will be disabled.